sixro/themissingobjects/README.md

 I hope you'll find something interesting in this library that you can use in your projects.

+NOTE: some objects have been moved to [commons-finance](https://github.com/sixro/commons-finance).

 <a name="criteria-used" />Criteria used
 -----------------------------------